US Compliance Requirements

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-During the past 15 years, the United States Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) – the principal enforcement agencies with jurisdiction over financial and other white-collar crimes – have increased their compliance expectations for corporations through enforcement actions and the issuance of enhanced guidance on designing and maintaining effective compliance programmes.
+Over the past two decades, the US Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) – the principal enforcement agencies with jurisdiction over financial and other white-collar crimes – have increased their compliance expectations for corporations through enforcement actions and the issuance of enhanced guidance on designing and maintaining effective compliance programmes.
 A 2020 Miller & Chevalier survey of corporations measured maturity in the US market as ‘most developed’, reflecting a trend of companies expanding their compliance programmes beyond ‘basic policies’ and making meaningful investments to erect robust, sustainable programmes.

 United States Sentencing Commission Guidelines Manual

-The Sentencing Guidelines provide the basis for more detailed compliance guidance issued subsequently.
+The Sentencing Guidelines provide the basis for corporate compliance.
 Focusing on the need for adequate due diligence and a culture of compliance, the Guidelines state:

 To have an effective compliance and ethics program . . . an organization shall—